hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 # 5. Prediction embedding

+Our predictions are stored in the original data source.
+The original data source is accessible with the following settings:
+* host: localhost
+* port: 5432
+* username: demouser
+* password: demopass
+* database: demo

 Let us check that the forecast table was created back in original data source.

 ```sql
 SELECT * FROM demo.demo.forecast f;
 ```

 We can see that the structure of imported predictions is not ideal.
 Let us create a view that we can use back in visualization.

 ```sql
 CREATE OR REPLACE